-However, I think that the lower of this range is unlikely.
+However, I think that the lower of this range is less likely.
 We need to factor in the date that Stephen was martyred, which happened before Paul’s conversion on the road to Damascus.
 While Paul did not actually stone Stephen, he was there, and “was consenting unto his death” (Acts 8:1)(Acts 22:20).
 (Acts 7:58) says that those who stoned Stephen “laid down their clothes at a young man’s feet, whose name was Saul (Paul).”
-When I searched for the year this happened, nearly every scholar agrees it was in either 34 or 35 A.D.
-If this is the case, then Paul almost certainly had his Damascus experience around 36 A.D.
+The dating for when this happened is pretty narrow, with most scholars believing it was around 33 A.D., give or take a year (about 4 – 5 years after the death of Jesus).
+If this is the case, then Paul’s Damascus experience followed this somewhere between the dates of 34 – 36 A.D.

-***Note: Prior to studying the dates for this, I thought the time between the stoning of Stephen, and Jesus appearing to Paul on the road to Damascus was a longer period of time.
-It seems to be about a year.
+***Note: This means the time between the stoning of Stephen, and the appearance of Jesus to Paul on the road to Damascus was about 1 to 3 years.

 After his conversion, we are told that Paul went into Arabia for 3 years (Gal 1:17-18), probably to study and reflect on the revelation given to him by the Lord.